Edinburgh's Runestone

+On 22 March 2023 the runestone was officially unveiled, after delays due to restrictions put in place to prevent the spread of Coronovirus.

 Originally from Lilla Ramsjö in present-day Morgongåva, Heby Municipality, it was donated to the Society of Antiquaries of Scotland in 1787 by Sir Alexander Seton of Preston and Ekolsund (né Baron 1738–1814), and was presented to the Princes Street Proprietors by the Society in 1821.
 It is one of three Swedish runestones in Britain; the other two (U 104 & U 1160) are in the Ashmolean Museum, Oxford in England.

 Carving

 The carving on the stone features a centrally located cross, encircled by a serpent.
 The runic inscription is carved within the serpent, whose head and tail are linked with the cross' shaft.
 There are 18 runestones in Sweden which bear similar features and are believed to have been carved by a runemaster called Erik.

 There are two additional crosses carved into the runestone – one on the right-hand edge of the stone, and one at the front of the stone, above the inscription, on the right-hand side.
 They do not exhibit the same level of craftsmanship and are believed to have been added later, perhaps in the 19th century.